Goatse

 Spread

-The earliest known Urban Dictionary definition for “Goatse” was submitted by user Bob Goatse on September 30th, 2002, describing the term as a colloquial verb:
+On September 30th, 2002, the earliest known Urban Dictionary definition[3] for "Goatse" was submitted by user Bob Goatse, who described the term "goatse" as a colloquial verb when tricking someone into looking at the shock image:

-1) To cause someone to inadvertantly navigate to the website of the same name
+1) To cause someone to inadvertently navigate to the website of the same name

 Example: I thought it was link for Amazon, but after I clicked the link at work I realized I have been goatse’d.